Active learning for efficiently training emulators of computationally expensive mathematical models: Discussion

+For benchmark functions such as (c) and (f), whose smoothness varies greatly across the input domain, \emph{active learning algorithms may achieve higher density of design points in the less smooth regions} (Figures~\ref{Fig_AL}(i) and~\ref{fig:benchmark_ALG1_MaxPro}), which is preferable to uniformly filling the input space.
+(If the emulator is biased, however, this will not be achieved).

+Among the active learning algorithms we compared, ALGORITHM 1 is remarkable because it is \emph{deterministic in its evolution} and its sRMSE and sMAX trajectories are close or on the efficient frontier and have smaller variability than those of the treed GPs for the examined functions.
+Large variability in the error descent trajectories is probably undesirable for expensive simulators.

+In the analyses, although the convergence criteria for the Cohn or MacKay criteria were set similarly in the all the benchmark functions and matched those of ALGORITHM 1, we observed variability in achieving convergence.
+The same criteria were either too lenient or too stringent for different benchmark functions, resulting in all or some repetitions to exhaust the budget or stop too soon.
+In practice, we have found that setting convergence criteria is an underappreciated and vexing problem.

 Our results are consistent with the literature, which also suggests that sequential designs can approximate simulators with predictive accuracy that is at least comparable to or better than that of conventional space-filling designs \cite{Kleijnen2004, Jin2001}.
-The efficiency of the AL algorithm is an important consideration for simulators that require substantially more computational resources compared to the PSAPC, such as the physiology-based chronic disease model~\emph{Archimedes}~\cite{schlessinger2002,eddy2003} or detailed modeling of the biomechanics of red blood cells~\cite{tang2017}.
-In our case, we chose a computationally tractable simulator so as to quantify the evolution of RMSE and MAX metrics for emulators developed with different designs and to demonstrate computational efficiencies.
+The efficiency of active learning algorithms is an important consideration for simulators that require substantially more computational resources compared to the PSAPC, such as the physiology-based chronic disease model~\emph{Archimedes}~\cite{schlessinger2002,eddy2003} or detailed modeling of the biomechanics of red blood cells~\cite{tang2017}.
+In our case, we chose a computationally tractable simulator to quantify the evolution of RMSE and MAX metrics for emulators developed with different designs and to demonstrate computational efficiencies.
 Such calculations would be impractical with mathematical models that take hours or days, rather than minutes, to evaluate.